 Ageism, also spelled agism, is stereotyping and/or discrimination against individuals or groups on the basis of their age.
 This may be casual or systemic.

-The term was coined in 1969 by US gerontologist Robert N. Butler to describe discrimination against seniors, and patterned on sexism and racism.
-Butler defined ageism as a combination of three connected elements.
-Among them were prejudicial attitudes towards older people, old age, and the aging process; discriminatory practices against older people; and institutional practices and policies that perpetuate stereotypes about older people
+The term was coined in 1969 by Robert Neil Butler to describe discrimination against seniors, and patterned on sexism and racism.
+Butler defined "ageism" as a combination of three connected elements.
+Originally it was identified chiefly towards older people, old age, and the aging process; discriminatory practices against older people; and institutional practices and policies that perpetuate stereotypes about elderly people.

 CRYSTALINKS HOME PAGE